Krukov/cashews/Readme.md

 cache.setup("mem://")

 # if you call this function after 7 min, cache will be updated and return a new result.
-# If it fail on recalculation will return current cached value (if it not more then 10 min old)
+# If it fail on recalculation will return current cached value (if it is not more than 10 min old)
 @cache.soft(ttl="10m", soft_ttl="7m")
 async def get(name):
     value = await api_call()